AC Milan: Stadiums

-Based on the English model for stadiums, San Siro is specifically designed for football matches, as opposed to many multi-purpose stadiums used in Serie A. It is therefore renowned in Italy for its fantastic atmosphere during matches, largely thanks to the closeness of the stands to the pitch.
-The frequent use of flares by supporters contributes to the atmosphere but the practice has occasionally caused problems.
+Based on the English model for stadiums, the San Siro is specifically designed for football matches, as opposed to many multi-purpose stadiums used in Serie A. It is therefore renowned in Italy for its fantastic atmosphere during matches, largely thanks to the closeness of the stands to the pitch.
+The frequent use of flares by supporters contributes to the atmosphere, but the practice has occasionally caused problems.

 On 19 December 2005, Milan vice-president and executive director Adriano Galliani announced that the club was seriously working towards a relocation.
 He stated Milan's new stadium will be largely based on the Veltins-Arena – the home of Schalke 04 in Gelsenkirchen – and will follow the standards of football stadiums in the United States, Germany and Spain.
 As opposed to many other stadiums in Italy, Milan's new stadium would likely be used for football only, having no athletics track.
 On 11 December 2014, Barbara Berlusconi announced a proposal to build a property stadium of 42,000 seats in Portello, behind the new HQ of the Rossoneri, and the large square "Piazza Gino Valle".
 The new village with shopping malls and hotel is located near CityLife district and is served by the metro.
 On 20 September 2015, however, Silvio Berlusconi called an end to his club's plans to build a new stadium in the city.
 In 2017, new CEO Marco Fassone stated that the club may look at either staying in the San Siro or moving to a new stadium with the club hierarchy emphasising the need to increase average attendance for home games.

 On 27 September 2023, chairman Paolo Scaroni announced the club had filed a proposal to build a new 70,000-seater stadium, alongside the club headquarters and museum in the comune of San Donato Milanese, a suburb south of Milan.